Juicy/juicy-redirect/README.md

+:warning: This element is **DEPRECATED**.
+The development of a more specialised version continues in [palindrom-redirect](https://github.com/palindrom/palindrom-redirect)

 # &lt;link is="juicy-redirect"&gt;

 > Custom Element that redirects to a new URL when an attribute is changed.
 It can be configured to work using window location or History API.